Wintermute0110/AEL-offline-scraper/README.md

 ## Generate Offline Scraper XML files (V1 old method)

 The first version of the AOS uses XML files to store information.
-The CSV files from the GameDBInfo database, stored in `data_gamedb_info`, are converted to XML and stored in `data_gamedb_info_xml`.
+The CSV files from the GameDBInfo database, stored in `data_gamedb_info_csv`, are converted to XML and stored in `data_gamedb_info_xml`.
 The MAME XML is generated from the output of `mame -listxml` combined with `catver.ini`.